franferri/my_katas/kata-coup/README.md

 * Open it in your IDE
 * Build it

-## Iteration 2 - Upgrade some tests using Mockito (Preparation for fast testing)
+## Get ready 2 - Upgrade some tests using Mockito

 [TODO]